PEAK TRAM

 The first generation trams from 1888 had no doors.
 The 30-seat trams were divided into three classes with the first two seats being reserved for the governor and passengers being reminded by a brass plate behind these seats.
 The governors summer lodge, Mountain Lodge, was located at the top of the Peak at that time.
 Passengers were only allowed to sit in these seats if the governor had not arrived two minutes after the tram had departed.
 The first-class fare was 30 cents, second-class 20 cents and third class 10 cents.
 The governors seats were discontinued from the second generation trams which were introduced in 1926 and until the 1960's there were two classes of seating, one for the rich and one for servants.
 Between 1904 and 1947 only Caucasians were allowed to live on the Peak unless granted an exception by the governor and in those days patrons of the Peak Tram were mostly wealthy foreigners and their domestic workers.

 The trams were originally steam-driven until an electric cable haulage system was introduced in 1926.
-The current modernised enclosed two-car articulated trams and Swiss-built microprocessor controlled operating system were introduced in 1989 and are the fifth generation of trams.
-The two trams run in opposite directions and each has a passenger capacity of 120 passengers (95 seated and 25 standing).
+Prior to the introduction of the sixth generation trams in 2022 the tramway was served by two enclosed two-car articulated trams with Swiss-built microprocessor controlled operating system introduced in 1989, being the fifth generation of trams with a passenger capacity of 120.
+The two trams run in opposite directions.
+The sixth generation trams introduced in 2022 have a passenger capacity of 210 compared to a capacity of 120 for the fifth generation trams.
 Trams operate at about 10/15 minute frequency and the journey from terminus to terminus takes about 8 minutes with a maximum speed of 21.6 km per hour.
 The tramway can currently operate up to 245 daily trips carrying a maximum of 30,480 passengers.
 At mid-2013 the average daily patronage was about 16,250 passengers.
 The peak hours on weekdays are 5pm to 7pm and the average waiting time is about 30 minutes.
 This can be much longer at certain times on weekends and public holidays.

 There has never been an accident involving the Peak Tram and, other than for maintenance or adverse weather the only time the Peak Tram service stopped public operation was during the Japanese occupation of 1941-45 when the trams were used for transporting arms to barracks on the Peak.